-- Relationships: every line represents one relationships.
-Again, typically the first column is the UID (unique ID of the relationship), next two columns are UID’s of starting and ending node of this relationship and the other columns are properties stored on the relationship in Neo4j DB.
+- Relationships: every line represents one relationship.
+Again, typically the first column is the UID (unique ID of the relationship), the next two columns are UID’s of starting and ending node of this relationship and the other columns are properties stored on the relationship in Neo4j DB.

 Example of such datasets (but in Excel format) can be seen for instance in this blogpost: https://graphlytic.biz/blog/how-the-big-bang-theory-inspired-us-to-blog-about-manual-import-to-graphlytic

 Other examples can be found in the ETL examples in our documentation: https://graphlytic.biz/doc/latest/ETL__CSV_to_Neo4j.html

 When you have the CSV the import process is quite simple.
 We highly recommend using Graphlytic’s jobs.
 It’s a simple XML file with few steps.
 The advantage is in recurrent use or scheduling of the jobs (write one, use multiple times – especially when you are still creating the “best” graph model for your use case).